Image Credit: AI

 Are Doppler Scans Safe?

-Doppler scans are not recommended during the first 10 weeks of pregnancy.
-It is because they work by work by concentrating a beam of sound in a small area.
+Doppler scans are not recommended in the first 10 weeks because they work by concentrating a beam of sound in a small area.
 This leads to more heat generation.
-Even then one has to hold the probe at one point for a long period of time.
-Doppler scans are used to see the flow of blood which is constantly moving.
+Even then, the probe must be held in one place for a longer time at one point.
+Doppler scans are used to see the flow of blood, which is constantly moving.
 This helps to dissipate any heat.

 If your doctor has advised a Doppler scan, it could mean that she wants to check whether the placenta is working as it should, delivering oxygen and nutrients to your baby.